LuposX/KonfiguratorFuerOSMDaten/README.rst

-This project was developed in the context of the lecture “Praxis der Softwareentwicklung(PSE)” at the University KIT in 2022,the waterfall model with feedback was used to develop the project.
+This project is getting in the context of the lecture “Praxis der Softwareentwicklung(PSE)” at the University KIT in 2022,the waterfall model with feedback was used to develop the project.
 For each of this phase you can find the documentation in the